Kiasiri/MERN-Book-Search-Engine/README.md

 ## Description

-A user can create exercises in multiple categories specifying, reps, sets, duration distance and weight.
+A user can create a list of favoured books to keep track of them.

 ## Table of Contents